Grants

 Funding areas

-Every year, ACF will make Forever Austin Fund grants to address both urgent and systemic needs in Central Texas.
+Every year, ACF will make Forever Austin Fund grants to address urgent and systemic needs in Central Texas.
 The issues prioritized in Forever Austin Fund grantmaking will shift over time to reflect the evolving needs of our region and the interests of our legacy donors.
-In 2025, the grants will focus on the following areas:
+In 2026, the grants will focus on the following areas:

 Economic Mobility: Ensuring paths to economic mobility for Central Texans is a critical strategy in ACF’s focus on closing the opportunity gap.
 By partnering with and funding organizations that tackle immediate and systemic economic challenges, we aim to eliminate wealth disparities and create lasting change.
 Grants in this category will focus on four key areas: